Heroes-Academy/IntroPython_Fall2016/docs/source/day1.rst

 Day 1: Hello World
 ===================

 Reminder: if you have any difficulty, email me at bmcmahan@njgifted.org with questions!
-Failing is good.
-Failing silently is bad.
+**Failing is good.
+Failing silently is bad.**

 Summary
 -------

 Our first lesson!

-We made excellent progress through all of the material.
-In fact, we even got ahead of where I thought we'd be.
-Not only did we cover the basics of Python's variables, but we got started on strings!
-The review for strings will be left on the day 2 page.

-When you practice, you should be trying to identify how code can break!
-Knowing how things break is the best way to make them not break.
+I will post a summary here after the class.

 Review